The Big “R”

-Richard G. Leavitt, Senior Pastor, October 2017
+Richard G. Leavitt, Senior Pastor, June 2018

-Grace and peace,
+Grace and peace, love and prayers.